 Upon termination of the trust or decedent's estate, the beneficiary succeeding to the property is allowed as a deduction any unused capital loss carryover under section 1212.
-If the estate or trust incurs capital losses in the final year, use the Capital Loss Carryover Worksheet on page 39 to figure the amount of capital loss carryover to be allocated to the beneficiary.
+If the estate or trust incurs capital losses in the final year, use the Capital Loss Carryover Worksheet in the Instructions for Schedule D (Form 1041) to figure the amount of capital loss carryover to be allocated to the beneficiary.

-Box 11, Codes D and E-Net Operating Loss (NOL) Carryover
+Box 11, Codes D and E-NOL Carryover